Risk Management Concept

 The risk management procedures targeting major investment projects are as follows:

-- Project Establishment and Feasibility Study Stage: Business departments and all supporting departments for risk management shall conduct work such as feasibility study and due diligence for their investment projects, so as to fully identify and assess the risks of the investment projects and the risk cost thereof, and put forward strategies and measures against material risks.
+- Project Establishment and Feasibility Study Stage: Business departments and all supporting departments for risk management shall conduct work such as feasibility study and due diligence report for their investment projects, so as to fully identify and assess the risks of the investment projects and the risk cost thereof, and put forward strategies and measures against material risks.

-A closed-loop tracking mechanism will be implemented for the risk analysis and evaluation conclusion for each of the above stages to ensure all risks are controllable and under control.
+- Management through closed-loop tracking: A closed-loop tracking mechanism will be implemented for the risk analysis and evaluation conclusion for each of the above stages to ensure all risks are controllable and under control.

-Pursuant to the risk assessment for 2017, the major risks of the Group are as follows:
+Pursuant to the risk assessment for 2018, the major risks of the Group are as follows: